mvolkmann/blog/src/raycast.md

 Mozilla Developer Network (MDN) does not perform searches using a URL query parameters, so you cannot create a quicklink for it.
-However, there is an extension you can install from the "store" that searches MDN called "Search MDN".
+However, there is an extension that can be installed from the "store" that searches MDN called "Search MDN".
 The command name this adds is "Search Web Docs".
+It displays documentation in the Raycast window and provides a "Open in Browser" button.

 ## Search Emojis & Symbols